DinamoTeam/Code-Spot-P2P-Nodejs/README.md

 ```

 Navigate to http://localhost:4200/ (If it has not been done automatically).
 The app will automatically reload if you change any of the source files.

+Note: Email sending and Twilio TURN server only work in production server